US STOCKS-Wall St lower, Caterpillar latest to miss on revenues

 Of the 123 S&P 500 companies that have reported results, 60.2 percent have topped analysts’ expectations for earnings, but 61 percent have missed on revenue forecasts, according to Thomson Reuters data.

-Third-quarter earnings are expected to fall 2.4 percent from a year ago.
+Earnings are expected to fall 2.4 percent in the third quarter from a year ago.

 Caterpillar Inc, the world’s largest maker of tractors and excavators, slashed its 2012 forecast for the second time this year, warning the global economy was slowing faster than it had expected.